ASCE citation style guide

 Prepare a reference section listing all references alphabetically by last name of the first author.
 In this section you should list all the authors.
 For anonymous reports and standards, alphabetize by the issuing institution.
 Double-space the reference section.

-Below are samples of properly formatted and complete references:
+Below are samples of properly formatted and complete references.
+The official ASCE referencing guide can be found here.

 King, S., and Delatte, N. J. (2004).
 "Collapse of 2000 Commonwealth Avenue: Punching shear case study."
 J. Perf.
 Constr.
 Facil., 18(1), 54-61.